BrandonZupan/UTTowerTwitterBot/readme.md

 # UT Tower Twitter Bot
-## This branch is a rewrite, with the goal to make it class based and portable
+## Currently being rewritten in the rewrite branch, to make it class based

 Takes a picture of the UT tower from a public webcam, analyzes it, and outputs the color